Sanket-DataEnt/CNN/EVA/Assignment7/readme.md

 5. init.py: To initialise

 Maximum Receptive field achieved in this model is 66.
+Achieved 85% overall accuracy at 41st epoch.